Campaign of the Month: October 2017

 Drawback: Aside from being unsettling to look at, the mouth is constantly hungry.
 It needs food every hour or it’ll begin crying loudly, imposing Disadvantage on rolls that require concentration.

 Effect: You can open avernian gates: portals to the Underworld.
-All you need to do is touch the gate and spend 1 Willpower.
+All you need to do is touch the gate and spend 1 Story Point.
 The gateway to the Underworld remains open for several minutes.
 This Merit doesn’t enable you to detect avernian gates, but characters who can already see ghosts can see avernian gates too.

 Drawback: If word of your talents gets out, you can expect various supernatural factions to want you enslaved or dead in very short order.